 Only one (1) regrade per assignment is allowed.
-Make sure your initial regrade request provides adequate details and double-check before submitting, as we will consider only the first request and ignore the rest.
+Make sure your regrade request provides adequate details and encompasses all your questions.
+Additional requests for the same assignment will not be considered.
 Once a regrade has been completed by the TA, the grade is final.